worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 > **Decision rule:** If an AI output appears, directly or transformed, in the knowledge product, document it.
 If AI only helped produce code that you then ran, no additional documentation is required.

-> **Data sensitivity note:** Do not upload restricted, confidential, or personally identifiable data to commercial AI tools (e.g., ChatGPT, Claude.ai, Gemini).
+> **Data sensitivity note:** Do not upload Official Use, Confidential, or Strictly Confidential data, any data acquired from partners that is not open access, and/or any personal data to commercial AI tools (e.g., ChatGPT, Claude.ai, Gemini).
 This includes household survey microdata, administrative records, or any data governed by a data use agreement.
 If your analysis involves sensitive data, use only tools approved for that data classification or anonymize/aggregate inputs before use.

 ---